Young Authors Fiction Festival (YAFF)

 We suggest that parents have young children write out their story, then type it up for them including any spelling or grammar mistakes.
 That way the story that is submitted is indeed the original work of the child.

 Absolutely!
 Please make sure to submit each student’s story as a separate entry.
 For each student please complete the online submission form with the student’s and their parents’ contact information.
-Teacher’s cannot give permission for their students’ photos to be taken or their stories to be published only parents have the authority to do this.
+Teacher’s cannot give permission for their students’ photos to be taken or their stories to be published; only parents have the authority to do this.
 Please keep this in mind when completing the submission form.
 If a teacher completes the form for a student we will contact the parent to ask for their permission so it is important we have their contact details.
 If we cannot get in touch with a parent to get permission we cannot publish a child’s story if they come 1st-5th Place in the festival.

 When you complete the online submission form to enter the contest both the French and American Grades are listed and you chose the correct grade for the participant.
 The age of the participant is also asked for on the form just to ensure entry to the correct grade.
 If your child does not follow a French or American system, we encourage you to find the French/American grade equivalent so we can ensure their submission is entered into the appropriate category.
 If you need help with this please don’t hesitate to contact firstname.lastname@example.org